-Well-kept records are essential to good child protection practice.
-Our Trust is clear about the need to record any concern held about a child or children within our school and when these records should be shared with other agencies.
+Well-kept records are an essential aspect of effective child protection practice.
+Our school is clear about the need to record any concern held about a child or children within our school and when these records should be shared with other agencies.

-Edaware: Any member of staff receiving a disclosure of abuse or noticing signs or indicators of abuse, will make an accurate online record (using Edaware) as soon as possible noting what was said or seen (if appropriate, using a body map to record), giving the date, time, and location.
-All verbal conversations should be promptly recorded online (using Edaware).
+CPoms: Any member of staff receiving a disclosure of abuse or noticing signs or indicators of abuse, will make an accurate online record (using CPoms) as soon as possible - noting what was said or seen, (if appropriate, using a body map to record), giving the date, time, and location.
+All verbal conversations should be promptly recorded online (using CPoms).
 This is then sent to the Designated Safeguarding Lead (or Deputy), who will decide on appropriate action and record this accordingly.
 The member of staff writing the concern must message (via TEAMS) the DSL or Deputy DSL to inform them that there is a concern.
-Should access to Edaware be impossible (limited/no internet connection) staff are expected to make a paper record immediately and pass this to the DSL.
-As soon as practicable possible the record should then be transferred to Edaware.
+Should access to CPoms be impossible (limited/no Internet connection) staff are expected to make a paper record immediately and pass this to the DSL.
+As soon as practicable possible the record should then be transferred to CPoms.

-Any records relating to child protection are kept on an individual child protection file for that child (which is separate to the pupil file).
-All child protection records are stored securely and confidentially and will be retained for 25 years after the pupil's date of birth, or until they transfer to another school / educational setting.
+Any records relating to child protection are kept on an individual Child Protection File for that child (which is separate to the pupil file).
+All child protection records are stored securely and confidentially and will be retained for 25 years after the pupil's date of birth, or until they transfer to another school/educational setting.

-In line with statutory guidance, where a pupil transfers from our school to another school/ educational setting (including colleges), their Child Protection Records will be forwarded to the new These will be marked 'Confidential' and for the attention of the receiving school's Designated Safeguarding Lead, with a return address on the envelope so it can be returned to us if it goes astray.
-We will obtain evidence that the paperwork has been received by the new school and then destroy any copies held in our school.
+In line with Statutory Guidance, where a pupil transfers from our Trust to another school/ educational setting (including colleges), their child protection records will be forwarded to the new setting.
+These will be marked 'Confidential' and for the attention of the receiving school's Designated Safeguarding Lead, with a return address on the envelope so it can be returned to us if it goes astray.
+We will obtain evidence that the paperwork has been received by the new school and then destroy any copies held in our Trust schools.
 Where appropriate, the Designated Safeguarding Lead may also make contact with the new setting in advance of the child's move there, to enable planning so appropriate support is in place when the child arrives.